 Impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs to sell and its value in use (VIU).
 The fair value less costs to sell calculation is based on available data from an active market, in an arm's length transaction, of similar assets or observable market prices less incremental costs for disposing of the asset.
 The value in use calculation is based on a discounted cash flow model based on EBITDA estimations.
 The cash flows are derived based on the recent approved budgets for the next years and cash flow projections for future years.
-These cash flow estimations reflect ongoing development of the business as well as historical growth trends of the business model.
-Cash flow estimations do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the asset's performance of the cash generating unit being tested.
-The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash inflows and the growth rate used for extrapolation purposes.
-The key assumptions used to determine the recoverable amount for the cash generating units, are as follows;
+These cash flow estimations do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the asset's performance of the cash generating unit being tested.
+The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash inflows and the growth rate used for the discounted cash flow model as used as the recoverable amount is most sensitive to the discount rate used for the discounted cash the word as well as the expected future cash inflows and the growth rate used for the discounted cash the value is used to determine the recoverable amount for the cash generating units, are as follows;

-2019 2018
+2020 2019 2018

-Discount Rate - 13.20%
+Discount Rate - - 13.20%

-Terminal Value Growth Rate - 2%
+Terminal Value Growth Rate - - 2%

-Inflation - 2% - 2.7%
+Inflation - - 2% - 2.7%

-Budgeted EBITDA Growth Rate - 10 % - 35%
+Budgeted EBITDA Growth Rate - - 10 % - 35%